Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

 \customparagraph{Initializations} Note that~\eqref{eqn:node-incumbent} is a discrete optimization problem, the number of iterations in Algorithm~\ref{algo:CD} or \ref{algo:ASCD} and the quality of the approximate solution given by the algorithms are affected by the quality of the initial solution $\hat{\bm\Theta}$ and/or the quality of the initial active set $\mathcal{A}$.

-For obtaining the initial incumbent solution, as we do not have any prior knowledge, we initialize Algorithm~\ref{algo:ASCD} with a diagonal matrix: $\hat{\bm\Theta}^{(0)}=\mathrm{diag}(v_1^{-1},\dots,v_p^{-1}),$ which is optimal when all the off-diagonal entries are forced to be 0.
+For obtaining the initial incumbent solution in the BnB tree, or when using our algorithm as a standalone approximate solver, as we do not have any prior knowledge, we initialize Algorithm~\ref{algo:ASCD} with a diagonal matrix: $\hat{\bm\Theta}^{(0)}=\mathrm{diag}(v_1^{-1},\dots,v_p^{-1}),$ which is optimal when all the off-diagonal entries are forced to be 0.
 We obtain the initial active set $\mathcal{A}$ by correlation screening~\citep{hazimeh2020fast} --- computing the correlation matrix of $\bm X$ and taking a small portion of coordinates $(i,j)$ that have the highest correlations in each row.

-For computing the incumbent at every node, we initialize Algorithm~\ref{algo:CD} with the current relaxation solution $\hat{\bm\Theta}$ restricted on $\mathcal{S}$.
+In order to update the incumbent at every node of the BnB tree, we initialize Algorithm~\ref{algo:CD} with the current relaxation solution $\hat{\bm\Theta}$ restricted on $\mathcal{S}$.

+\customparagraph{Local Search} The CD-based solver for Problem~\eqref{eqn:node-incumbent} can get stuck in a suboptimal solution due to the non-convexity of the objective.
+To improve the quality of the solution, we use a local search procedure where roughly speaking we change the support of the solution followed by running CD on the new support.
+The details of the local search are discussed in Appendix~\ref{subsec:localsearch}.